Rosalina121/kremstream-neo/README.md

 ## External programs
 ### OBS
 There's a websocket server connected to the OBS' one.
-You can change scenes and do other stuff straight from the deck view.
+You can change scenes, enable filters and more.
+If you add scenes to Deck it's a nice way to not have to touch OBS directly.

+**NOTE:** It WILL crash the whole app if your setup is not to code expectations (ie. changing Freeze filter if there is none).
+I just don't handle errors there yet.
+It's not by design, but procrastination.

 ### VNyan
 You need to create a graph in VNyan that listens on stuff.
 Right now for example I have a "reset pos" button on Deck that sends a message that calls the websocket and resets the avatar position in VNyan.
 It's pretty basic so far, but personally I don't have more uses for that.